V-J Day in Times Square: Edith Shain

 Edith Shain wrote to Eisenstaedt in 1980 claiming to be the woman in the photograph.
 Shain's letter motivated the magazine to publish a request for the other subject to come forward.
 A number of replies were received, both from men and women claiming to be one of the subjects.
 Nonetheless, Shain cultivated the notoriety associated with her claim and accepted invitations to attend events related to the photograph and to meet with men claiming to be the sailor.

 On June 20, 2010, Shain died at age 91 of liver cancer.

 Verria and Galdorisi's 2012 book about the identity of the subjects of the photograph stated that Shain could not have been the woman because her height of just 4 ft 10 in was insufficient in comparison with the height of any of the men claiming to be the sailor.

-Claiming to be the man
+Claims to be the man

 Numerous men have claimed to be the sailor, including Donald Bonsack, John Edmonson, Wallace C. Fowler, Clarence "Bud" Harding, Walker Irving, James Kearney, Marvin Kingsburg, Arthur Leask, George Mendonsa (Mendonça), Jack Russell, and Bill Swicegood.